yoctoalex/volterra-gke-vk8s-guide/README.rst

 .. figure:: _figures/httplb_10.png

 `l)` Enter a unique name for the origin pool, and then select **K8s Service Name of Origin Server on given Sites** as the type of origin server.
 Note that we will need to indicate the Origin Server **service name**, which follows the format of **servicename.namespace**.
-For this flow, let's specify **backend.default**.
 For this flow, use the namespace in which you deployed the vk8s cluster.
 Let's specify **backend.<your-vk8s-ns>**.

 After that select **Site** as site where the origin server will be located.
 Specify site reference to site object **gke-cluster**.
 This specifies where the origin server is located.